Pennsylvania

 Repair may make sense if

-• A single fixture leak, isolated valve problem, or one localized clog may be a straightforward repair.
+• A single fixture leak, isolated shutoff problem, or one damaged pipe section may still be a clean repair.

 Replacement may make sense if